thebiggive/matchbot/Readme.md

-In deployed environments, AWS Simple Queue Service is used to pick up messages for delayed processing – MatchBot needs to handle messages for Stripe payout paid webhooks, which take some time to process, and for failed Gift Aid claim attempts from ClaimBot.
+In deployed environments, AWS Simple Queue Service is used to pick up messages for delayed processing – MatchBot needs to handle messages for Stripe payout paid webhooks, which take some time to process, and for completed/failed Gift Aid claim attempts from ClaimBot.

 Additionally, it *publishes* messages to ClaimBot's separate queue for newly-claimable donations and its own when a